danielbarco/arabelle/docs/brute_force.md

 This created a much larger and finer-grained search, allowing the script to find a significantly better (and still feasible) configuration.

+### Result

+--- Evaluating candidate 'Brute Force Optimum
+Model=2, N_R=1, N_S=11 (Smooth=55%)' ---
+Annual Profit (EUR): 86,686,077.04
+Min Inequality Residual (>=0 for feasibility): 0.000000

-# Two-Stage "Top-K" Refinement Strategy
+# Two-Stage Multi-Variable Refinement Strategy

-To overcome the trade-off between runtime and precision, the updated script implements a "Coarse-to-Fine" search strategy.
-Instead of treating every potential configuration equally, it uses a two-stage funnel to locate the Global Optimum efficiently.
+To leverage increased compute power for exploring a higher-dimensional solution space, the updated script implements a "Coarse-to-Fine" search strategy across both hardware configuration and operational parameters.

-### 1. Stage 1: Ultra-Dense Grid Search (The "Wide Net")
+### 1. Stage 1: Multi-Variable Coarse Grid Search (The "Wide Net")
-The script first scans the entire feasible solution space at a **coarse resolution**.
-This maps the profit landscape to identify promising regions ("basins of attraction") without wasting time on micro-optimizations.
+The script first scans a significantly expanded feasible solution space at a **coarse resolution**.
+It maps the profit landscape to identify promising hardware regions ("basins of attraction") by testing them against a grid of operational strategies.
+* **Expanded Hardware Search:**
-* **Reactors:** Scanned at **Step 1** (checking every count from 0 to 20).
+    * **Reactors:** Scanned at **Step 1** (checking every count from 0 to 30).
-* **Storage:** Scanned at **Step 5** (checking 0, 5, 10... up to 400).
+    * **Storage:** Scanned at **Step 10** (checking 0, 10, 20... up to 1000).
-* **Heuristics:** Uses **40** smoothness parameter steps per configuration.
+* **3D Operational Grid:** Instead of a single heuristic line, the algorithm evaluates a Cartesian product of **3 variables** for every hardware setup:
+    1.  **Smoothness (10 steps):** Ranging from "Follow Demand" to "Flat Baseload."
+    2.  **Bias (4 steps):** Intentionally under-producing (0.9x) or over-producing (1.1x) relative to average demand.
+    3.  **Initial SOC (3 steps):** Optimizing the starting battery charge (Empty vs. Buffered).
-* **Goal:** Find the approximate hardware setups that yield high profits.
+* **Goal:** Find the approximate hardware setups that yield high profits when paired with general operational strategies.

 ### 2. Selection: Diversity Filtering
-Simply taking the top 5 results from Stage 1 is risky; the top 5 results might all be identical hardware with negligible differences (e.g., storage=100 vs storage=105).
+To prevent the algorithm from getting stuck in a single local maximum, it filters the Stage 1 results to ensure diversity.
 * **Sorting:** The script sorts all Stage 1 results by profit.
 * **Filtering:** It selects the **Top 5 Distinct Hardware Configs**.
 * **Definition:** "Distinct" is defined as a unique combination of `(Reactor_Model, N_Reactors)`.